opensearch-project/opensearch-py-ml/docs/source/cli/register_model.rst

     To register a model directly, provide all parameters to the following command:

-    ``opensearch-ml model register --connectorId 'connector123' --name 'Test model' --description 'This is a test model'``
+    ``opensearch-ml model register --connectorId 'connector123' --name 'Test model' --description 'This is a test model' -o /Documents/cli/output.yml``

+    If `-o` or `--output` is not specified, the output file will be saved in the current directory in non-interactive mode.

     Sample response: